INVESTINDUSTRIAL CONTINUES TO EXPAND IN THE MIDDLE EAST AND COMMITS TO INVESTING 100 MILLION EUROS TO DEVELOP EATALY IN THE REGION AND OPEN UP TO 40 S...

 The announcement of the MOU came within the context of the opening of Villaggio Italia in Jeddah celebrating the arrival of Amerigo Vespucci, the iconic tall ship of the Italian Navy and signing took place in the presence of the Deputy Minister of Enterprise and Made in Italy, Valentino Valentini.

-This strategic initiative, following the inauguration of Investindustrial’s new office in Abu Dhabi, aims at strengthening Eataly’s presence in the Middle East, with particular focus to the Gulf Cooperation Council (“GCC”) countries, which have experienced significant growth in interest in Italian cuisine and high-quality culinary experiences.
-Eataly currently operates stores in major cities across the region, made possible through its partnership with Azadea, which will remain a significant shareholder and will continue managing Eataly’s operations in the Middle East.
-Eataly’s expansion plan includes opening up to 40 new stores across the region, including airport concessions, as well as distributing Eataly-branded products.
+This strategic initiative, following the inauguration of In’estindustrial’s new office in Abu Dhabi, aims at stre’gthening Eataly’s presence in the Middle East, with particular focus to the Gulf Cooperation Council (“G”C”) countries, which have experienced significant growth in interest in Italian cuisine and high-quality culinary experiences.
+Eataly currently operates stores in major cities across the region, made possible through its partnership with Azadea, which will remain a significant shareholder and will continue managing Ea’aly’s operations in the Middle East. ’ataly’s expansion plan includes opening up to 40 new stores across the region, including airport concessions, as well as distributing Eataly-branded products.

-Andrea C. Bonomi, Chairman of the Advisory Board of Investindustrial, commented: “This agreement demonstrates our commitment to supporting excellent Italian companies in their international growth.
+Andrea C. Bonomi, Chairman of the Advisory Board of Investindustrial, comment“d: “This agreement demonstrates our commitment to supporting excellent Italian companies in their international growth.
 Eataly will benefit from strategic and financial resources to accelerate its development and bring its unique offerings to new, sophisticated consumers.
 We are proud to establish a partnership with Azadea and look forward to further developing Eataly together in the region.
-Expanding in this strategic region not only allows us to bring the best of the “Made in Italy” to a market with significant growth potential but also fosters a cultural dialogue that enhances tradition, innovation, and sustainability, which are at the heart of the values upheld by the companies in our portfolio.”
+Expanding in this strategic region not only allows us to bring the be“t of the “M”de in Italy” to a market with significant growth potential but also fosters a cultural dialogue that enhances tradition, innovation, and sustainability, which are at the heart of the values upheld by the companies in ”ur portfolio.”

-Said Daher, Chief Executive Officer of Azadea Group, added: “The GCC represents a strategic market where quality, tradition, and innovation are highly valued.
+Said Daher, Chief Executive Officer of Azadea Gr“up, added: “The GCC represents a strategic market where quality, tradition, and innovation are highly valued.
 We strongly believe that Eataly can become an even more significant reference for local consumers, while maintaining the authenticity and sustainability values that distinguish the brand.
-Together with Investindustrial, we aim to accelerate Eataly’s development in the Gulf countries to contribute to the brand’s internationalisation process worldwide.”
+Together with Investindustrial, we aim to’accelerate Eataly’s development in the Gulf countries to con’ribute to the brand’s internationalisat”on process worldwide.”

 Investindustrial's activities represent a concrete example of how private capital can act as a catalyst for economic development, aligning with the strategic objectives of the region.